wookdev/munged-org/rofl/seuss-review.md

 beat it and send it away as a purification of the village.
-Here, Sam tries to show sex as a purifying act, asking Everyman to see that sins and hang-ups have no place here, they can be exorcised as God is not the prudish God of some interpretations but an earthier God who asks us to embrace our sexual natures.</p>
+Here, Sam tries to show sex as a purifying act, asking Everyman to see that sins and hang-ups have no place here, they can be exorcised as God is not the prudish God of some interpretations but an earthier God who asks us to embrace our sexual natures.

  And then, finally, Sam asks, "Would you, could you,/ on a boat" (44).
 Sam indicates a more massive movement of the ego than either the car or the train of before.
 Slower, yes, but larger.
-Plus the entire purpose of the boat is to travel on top of the water, on top of life-giving forces vastly larger than the rain Sam brought up earlier.</p>
+Plus the entire purpose of the boat is to travel on top of the water, on top of life-giving forces vastly larger than the rain Sam brought up earlier.

-Yet Everyman still replies:</p>
+Yet Everyman still replies:

 > I would not, could not, on a boat.<br>
 > I will not, will not, with a goat.<br>